eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_registry/index.md

 ![Metamodel](https://img.shields.io/badge/Metamodel-v3.0-yellow)
 ![API](https://img.shields.io/badge/API-v3.0-yellow)

+The AAS Registry is a server that provides a REST API to register and search for Asset Administration Shells based on their shell descriptors.

-This is a Java-based implementation of the Asset Administration Shell Registry server and client based on the corresponding [Open-API specification](https://app.swaggerhub.com/apis/Plattform_i40/AssetAdministrationShellRegistryServiceSpecification/V3.0_SSP-001) of the German Plattform Industrie 4.0 and its specification document [Details of the Asset Administration Shell, Part 2](https://industrialdigitaltwin.org/wp-content/uploads/2023/04/IDTA-01002-3-0_SpecificationAssetAdministrationShell_Part2_API.pdf)
+The server is based on the [Open-API specification](https://app.swaggerhub.com/apis/Plattform_i40/AssetAdministrationShellRegistryServiceSpecification/V3.0_SSP-001) of the [German Plattform Industrie 4.0](https://www.plattform-i40.de/) and the [IDTA](https://industrialdigitaltwin.org/) in the specification document [Details of the Asset Administration Shell, Part 2](https://industrialdigitaltwin.org/wp-content/uploads/2023/04/IDTA-01002-3-0_SpecificationAssetAdministrationShell_Part2_API.pdf).

 ## Features